ecere/ecere-sdk/README.md

 64-bit is now supported.

 Executables can also be deployed to the Android platform using the Android NDK.
-Please refer to http://ecere.org/android
+Please refer to http://ecere.org/android .

+They can also deployed to the Web using Emscripten ( http://emscripten.org ) .

 ## DOCUMENTATION
 [![Tao](http://ecere.com/images/tao.png)](http://ecere.org/tao.pdf)